rhansen2/dyndao/README.md

 See github.com/rbastic/dyndao/schema for how dyndao handles dynamic schemas.

-Additionally, static typing fails when you want to write an UPDATE that involves a SQL function call:
+One nice thing that dyndao supports is a type named object.SQLValue, which lets you explicitly store values that can be rendered as SQL function calls (and other unquoted necessities), without making the mistake of constructing them as binding parameters.

+I specifically mention this as an example because I have not yet seen an ORM support this particular feature in Go, and dyndao's design lends itself to implementation being simple.
+Here is an example:

 ```code
 UPDATE fooTable SET ..., UPDATE_TIMESTAMP=NOW() WHERE fooTable_ID = 1;
 ```

-NOW() is the current timestamp function call (at least in MySQL, not sure of others).
-There is an issue open currently to abstract this further.
+NOW() is the current timestamp function call (at least in MySQL).

 Presently, the way dyndao is written, you could do something like: